pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 - Get XP from one encounter in route 1
   - During the parcel quest kill one encounter from a level 2 rat, level 3 rat, or a level 2 pidgey.
 You can fight level 3 pidgeys but you will take a bit of damage if you have a lower attack (10-11 at Lv6) squirtle.
 This Early XP will get you Bubble for Brock
 - SHOPPING:
   - 4 Pokeballs (This does require you to get consistent at manip yoloballs, you can buy 5 and 1 less potion later on)
 - [Nidoran Manip](../resources/nido-manip)
+  - remember if you still have the PC potion, Pokeballs will be slot 2
 - [Triple Extended Manip](../resources/triple-extended)
-- Get the tree potion [here](http://gunnermaniac.com/pokeworld?map=1#54/166)

 ## Viridian Forest:
-- Walk [this](http://gunnermaniac.com/pokeworld?map=51#17/47/UUUURURRRRRRRRUUUUUUUULUURRUUUUUUUUUUUULLUUUUUUUUUAUULLLLLLLLDDDDDDDLLLLUUUUUUUUUUUUULLLLLLDDDDDDDDDDDDDDDDDDDLLLLLUUU) path in the forest and pickup the antidote along the way:
+- Walk [this](http://gunnermaniac.com/pokeworld?map=51#17/47/UUUURURRRRRRRRUUUUUUUULUURRUUUUUUUUUUUULLUUUUUUUUUAUULLLLLLLLDDDDDDDLLLLUUUUUUUUUUUUULLLLLLDDDDDDDDDDDDDDDDDDDLLLLLUUU) path in the forest and pick up the antidote along the way:

 **Bug Catcher:**
 - Tail Whip x2, Tackle Spam [Heal if HP < 7]
 - Check your leveled up stats after this fight, if you have 13 Special you have bad Special, if you have 14 or 15 you have good special
 - If you are poisoned do the following:
-	* Swap nidoran and squirtle (nidoran should be the lead pokemon)
+	* Swap Nidoran and Squirtle (Nidoran should be the lead pokemon)
-	* Potion if HP is bellow 16
+	* Potion if HP is below 16
 	* Antidote
-- if you have bad Special and you failed Pidgey extend, do this manip:
+- If you have bad Special and you failed Pidgey extend, do this manip:
     - [Pidgey Backup](https://youtu.be/WLigwIbp2ps)

 ## Pewter City:
 - SHOPPING:
 	* 8 Potions
 - If you weren't poisoned do the following:
-	* Swap nidoran and squirtle (nidoran should be the lead pokemon)
+	* Swap Nidoran and Squirtle (Nidoran should be the lead pokemon)
-  * Potion if HP is bellow 16
+	* Potion if HP is below 16
-	* [OPTIONAL SAVE IF YOU HAVE BAD SPECIAL AND NO PIDGEY]
+- [OPTIONAL SAVE IF YOU HAVE BAD SPECIAL AND NO PIDGEY]

 **Brock:**
 * Geodude [Heal if HP < 8]
-	- Swap to squirtle, then bubble spam
+	- Swap to Squirtle, then Bubble spam
 * Onix [Heal if HP < 7]
-	- Swap to squirtle
+	- Swap to Squirtle
-		* If Onix use bide on switch in: Tail Whip x2
+		- If Onix uses bide on switch in: Tail Whip x2
-    * If Onix use bide on the turn you bubble:
+	- If Onix uses bide on the turn you Bubble:
-      - Use bubble again with good special or if you get a crit
-      - Use bubble again, then switch to pidgey with bad Special
+		- Use Bubble again, then switch to Pidgey if it didn't kill (bad Special)
-	- Bubble Spam
+	- Bubble spam
 - OPTIONS: Battle Style to Set before leaving Brocks Gym

 ## Route 3: